Commands

 gloo.Run(source, json.Json(), sink)

-json fromcsv map
+json fromcsv accumulate

 Converts CSV input to newline-delimited JSON output, using the header row as object keys for each subsequent row.